containerize-com/Products/en/blogging/publify/_index.md

 ---
 keywords: open source blogging platform, open source blogging software, free blog tool, best blogging tool, blogging tools for beginners, build a blog website from scratch
 title: Publify | Best open source blogging platform
-description: Publify is a fully featured open source blogging platform to build a blog website from scratch.
-It supports multiple languages, custom themes and many more.
+description: Publify is a fully-featured open-source blogging platform to build a blog website from scratch.
+It supports multiple languages, custom themes, and many more.
-singlepageh1title: Ruby-based open source simple and lightweight blogging tool
+singlepageh1title: Ruby-based Open Source Simple and Lightweight Blogging Tool
 singlepageh2title: Publify is a simple and fully featured web publishing free blog tool.
-It is simple and powerful platform with multi-user blogging engine, themes and advance SEO.
+It is a powerful platform with a multi-user blogging engine, themes, and advanced SEO.
 Shortdescriptionlistingpage: Publify is an open source and fully featured web publishing tool.
 It is a powerful software with multi-user blogging engine, themes, advance SEO and much more.
 linktitle: Publify
 Imagetext:  Free Blogging Platform